 It should be noted that if an offender refuses to provide a sample of breath, blood or urine at the request of a police officer, they are taken to have committed an offence and the offence is taken as a prior offence for the purposes of a life disqualification.

 Can you remove a life disqualification?

 It is possible for an offender who has been sentenced to disqualification for life to apply to the District Court of Western Australia (or the Supreme Court of Western Australia if the disqualification was imposed by the Supreme Court) to have the life disqualification removed.
 This application can only be made once 10 years have passed since the disqualification was ordered and it is at the discretion of the presiding judge to decide whether the disqualification should be lifted.

 In making this decision the court will take into account:

-- Whether the offender needs a driver’s license.
+- whether the offender needs a driver’s licence.

 The applicant should file an affidavit addressing the above points.

 A person applying to have a life disqualification removed should provide a copy of their criminal/traffic history and a record of traffic infringement.
 The criminal/traffic history can be obtained by a Freedom of Information Application.
 The record of traffic infringements can be obtained from a local police station.

 Applicants may also obtain character references for the court from people such as employers or business associates that they have known for a long time to increase their chances of the application being successful.

 Removal of life disqualification is not a licence to drive